OpenNebula/docs/source/management_and_operations/capacity_planning/affinity.rst

 * The scheduler will look for a host with enough capacity for an affined set of VMs.
 If there is no such host all the affined VMs will remain pending.
 * If new VMs are added to an affined role, it will pick one of the hosts where the VMs are running.
 By default, all should be running in the same host but if you manually migrate a VM to another host it will be considered feasible for the role.
 * The scheduler does not have any synchronization point with the state of the VM group, it will start scheduling pending VMs as soon as they show up.
-* Re-scheduling of VMs works as for any other VM, it will look for a different host considering the placement constraints.
+* Re-scheduling of VM Groups works as for any other VM, it will look for a different host considering the placement constraints.

 Using a VM Group
 ================================================================================